-Patients should use only the lowest effective dose because high dosages of NSAIDs can cause heart problems (such as increased blood pressure and risk of heart attack), kidney problems, and stomach bleeding.
-Because of these risks, the American College of Rheumatology recommends using topical NSAIDs in place of oral NSAIDs for patients 75 years and older.
+Use only the lowest effective dose of NSAIDs.
+High dosages can cause heart problems (such as increased blood pressure and risk of heart attack), kidney problems, and stomach bleeding.
+Because of these risks, the American College of Rheumatology recommends using topical NSAIDs in place of oral NSAIDs, for people age 75 years and older.

 A small amount of capsaicin must be applied to the area of inflammation about four times a day.
-During the first few days of use, the patient will experience a warm, stinging sensation when the cream is applied.
-This sensation goes away, and pain relief usually begins within 1 - 2 weeks.
+During the first few days of use, capsaicin causes a warm, stinging sensation when the cream is applied.
+This sensation goes away, and pain relief usually begins within 1 to 2 weeks.
 The American College of Rheumatology recommends topical capsaicin for hand osteoarthritis but not for knee or hip osteoarthritis.

 These warnings also apply to the topical NSAID products that contain trolamine salicylate (see NSAIDs section above).

-Narcotics, pain-relieving and sleep-inducing drugs that act on the central nervous system, are the most powerful medications available for the management of moderate-to-severe pain.
-There are two types of narcotics:
+Narcotics are pain-relieving and sleep-inducing drugs that act on the central nervous system.
+They are the most powerful medications available for the management of moderate-to-severe pain.
+There are 2 types of narcotics:

 Although the use of narcotics for arthritic pain is controversial, they may have a place in osteoarthritis treatment when milder drugs are not effective or appropriate.
 These drugs can be highly addictive, and should be prescribed at the lowest possible effective dose.